okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-new-sign-up-email/main/react/integrationsteps.md

 ### 1: The user navigates to the sign-in page

-Display a **Sign up** link on your app's sign-in page that points to a sign-up page.
+When the user navigates to your app's sign-in page, display a link on your app's sign-in page that points to a sign-up page.

 <div class="half border">